 Braydon loves dogs.
 His favorite stuffie is a blue and white puppy, aptly named “Puppy”, and this stuffed animal goes every where he goes.
 I mean EVERY where.

 Over the past few months, on numerous occasions, Braydon has said, “I really wish I had a real dog”.
 He’s not getting one.
 No way, no chance.
 Our lifestyle is not ideal for puppy ownership and we’ve got enough on our plate as is, but it’s nice to see that he has a soft spot for animals.

 When the good people at Sun Peaks Resort asked if we’d be interested in going on a dog sledding tour I jumped at the opportunity, knowing that Braydon would love it.
 It would be a perfect mommy-and-son winter adventure.

-The kennels and trails are located just outside the alpine village, so we made our way to the Sundance Daycare Centre and jumped on a short shuttle that transported us to the facility.
-Our shuttle bus was greeted by Campbell and two young, energetic Alaskan Husky puppies who were waiting eagerly for our arrival.
+The kennels and trails are located just outside the alpine village.
+We made our way to the Sundance Daycare Centre and jumped on a short shuttle that transported us to the facility.
+The shuttle bus was greeted by Campbell and two energetic Alaskan Husky puppies who were waiting eagerly for our arrival.